#9 Web

 }

 Why is that so?
-Well, that's because when the shimmer moves from left to right, the one that looks like a backslash (\
+When the shimmer moves from left to right, the one that resembles a backslash (\) just doesn't look very nice.
+The one that resembles a forward slash looks much better.

 div {